My unforgettable Experience in Nepal

 Tik Tok

-In the ice cold, large space, that also serves as a dining (and where our guide and porter are sleeping) in the evening a large group of Nepalese youngsters are sitting around the stove.
+In the ice-cold, large space, which also serves as a dining area (and where our guide and porter are sleeping), in the evening, a large group of Nepalese youngsters is sitting around the stove.
 They self-evidently claim the place.
 A collection of traditional and weird caps.
 And all with the same appearance: life is sometimes rather annoying, but no challenge.
-Raby tells us that they whip each other up by tik tok and face book.
-If you want to stand out in the crowd, you just have to have made your little dance and performance at the Tilicho lake (4900 meter).
+Raby tells us that they whip each other up on TikTok and Facebook.
+If you want to stand out in the crowd, you just have to have made your little dance and performance at the Tilicho lake (4900 meters).

 We’re also going for the climb, the next morning, five o’clock, clothes in layers, woolen cap, gloves, headlamp, up, up.
-At the break of dawn the first snow.
-We walk in a slow pace, pass the youngsters of yesterday, and more.
+At the break of dawn, the first snow.
+We walk at a slow pace, pass the youngsters of yesterday, and more.
 A girl shares with Godie that for sure she is never going to do this again.
-Walking through the soft, whirling snow, up steep.
-The sun and the morning in a forbidding white, white fascinating world.
+Walking through the soft, whirling snow, up a steep.
+The sun and the morning in a forbidding, white, fascinating world.
 It is heavy, little oxygen, a wind that cuts and stings.

-At the lake, intens blue against the white, a few Buddhist statues with a lot of strings with prayer flags.
-Raby and Djonna put up a new one.
-And the young Nepali, that made it, do there little dances.
+At the lake, intense blue against the white, a few Buddhist statues with a lot of strings with prayer flags.
+Raby and Janak put up a new one.
+And the young Nepali, who made it, does their little dances.
 We too.
 We’re there!
-We take warm tea out, and a snicker.
+We take warm tea out, and a Snickers.

 Going down a group forms naturally.
-Raby shows how to walk, where to place your feet in the snow, to prevent you from falling.
+Raby shows how to walk and where to place your feet in the snow, to prevent you from falling.
 We follow, and with us a group of Nepali.

-After a short stop we continue our trek.
+After a short stop, we continue our trek.
 A long stretch over the slopes, along the valleys, in a setting of white mountain tops.
-And at practically every corner again little Nepali groups doing their tik tok challenge.
+And at practically every corner again, little Nepali groups are doing their TikTok challenge.

 October 30